 88051-03 RESOURCE ESTIMATE

-he resource estimate to perform onsite inspection is for three inspectors and includes pre-staging and scenario walk-downs onsite, and direct observations of pre-exercise meetings, exercise, and critiques activities.
+The resource estimate to perform the onsite inspection is as specified in IMC 2600 Appendix B with a variance of ±10%.
+The resource estimate is for three inspectors and includes pre-staging and scenario walk-downs onsite, and direct observations of pre-exercise meetings, exercise, and critiques activities.

 88051-04 REFERENCES